Best Disability Discrimination Lawyers in Los Angeles, CA

 - Altering the requirements for an employment position to allow individuals with disabilities to perform the essential functions of said position.

-If you believe that you are being unfairly discriminated against as a result of a disability, it is important to begin recording any instances of discrimination, particularly if you are being discriminated against by your employer - you might not be the only one experiencing these adverse actions.
+If you believe that you are unfairly discriminated against as a result of a disability, it is important to begin recording any instances of discrimination, particularly if you are being discriminated against by your employer - you might not be the only one experiencing these adverse actions.
 Class action lawsuits are one of the most effective ways to recover compensation for these types of cases.
 To learn more about this option, please contact a Los Angeles disability discrimination lawyer at Wilshire Law Firm.

 TOP 1% OF LAWYERS